Ismail I: Ismail's poetry

-Most of the poems are concerned with love—particularly of the mystical Sufi kind—though there are also poems propagating Shi'i doctrine and Safavi politics.
-His other serious works include the Nasihatnāme in Azerbaijani language, a book of advice, and the unfinished Dahnāme in Azerbaijani language, a book which extols the virtues of love.
+Most of the poems are concerned with love—particularly the mystical Sufi kind—though there are also poems propagating Shi'i doctrine and Safavi politics.
+His other serious works include the Nasihatnāme, a book of advice sometimes included in his divan, and the unfinished Dahnāme, a book which extols the virtues of love—both written in proto-Azeri Turkic.

-Along with the poet Imadaddin Nasimi, Khatā'ī is considered to be among the first proponents of using a simpler Azerbaijani language in verse that would appeal to a broader audience.
+Along with the poet Imadaddin Nasimi, Khata'i is considered to be among the first proponents of using a simpler Azerbaijani language in verse that would appeal to a broader audience.
 His work is most popular in Azerbaijan, as well as among the Bektashis of Turkey.
 There is a large body of Alevi and Bektashi poetry that has been attributed to him.
 The major impact of his religious writings, in the long run, was the conversion of Persia from Sunni to Shia Islam.

-The following anecdote demonstrates the status of vernacular Turkish and Persian in the Ottoman Empire and in the incipient Safavid state.
-Khatā'ī sent a poem in Turkish to the Ottoman Sultan Selim I before going to war in 1514.
-In a reply the Ottoman Sultan answered in Persian to indicate his contempt.